 Joshua D. Graber

 Hi I'm Joshua.
-I currently work as a writer, editor, and software engineer, with a career that spans storytelling, tech, and education.
-Along the way, I've also worked as a professor, activist, tutor, bartender, landscaper, farmhand, and dishwasher, amongst other things.
-I like to think all of this experience informs the work I do today.
+I currently work as a writer, editor, and software engineer, with a career that has spanned writing, tech, and education.
+Along the way, I've also worked as a professor, activist, tutor, bartender, landscaper, farm worker, and dishwasher.

 Writing